 - The bathroom cleaning ritual is not something I hate totally.
 It gives me immense satisfaction to maintain a clean bathroom.
 I usually clean it before a shower which has its own advantages.
 You don’t have to worry about soiling your clothes!

 2. I choose nights when I expect the family to kick start the following day late to apply Harpic on the tiles for 30 minutes.
 Leaving them for a while works wonders as it takes very little scrubbing and brushing effort the next morning.
-Using a sponge (I use the one from Scotch Brite) does not damage the tiles (no scratches while bringing back the shine).
+Using a chamois sponge does not damage the tiles (no scratches while bringing back the shine).

-4. Stained tiles : My apartment was rented for a few years and poor maintenance did it in.
+4. Stained tiles: My earlier apartment was rented for a few years and poor maintenance did it in.
 The bathroom tiles were stained and it took me months to take the shine back.
-If you have stained tiles too, then here are few things that will work: apply a solution of vinegar/salt/lemon/baking soda on the stained part and let it stand for a while or acid wash.
-I do not recommend acid wash highly for two reasons: it’s not permanent and a lot of hard work, and tiles lose their sheen.
+If you have stained tiles too, then here are a few things that will work: apply a solution of vinegar/salt/lemon/baking soda on the stained part and let it stand for a while or acid wash.
+I do not recommend acid wash highly for two reasons: it’s not permanent and a lot of hard work and tiles lose their sheen.

 5. Cleaning scum from taps: Hard water tends to leave a thick deposit on the taps.
 The vinegar mixture works well on the scum.
-This is a economical solution.
-Or if you have Easy off, you can use it.
+Here’s a step by step economical solution for sparkling your faucets.
 Use the same procedure to clean the soap dish and the racks that hold the toiletries.
 Once you are done cleaning, rub an automotive metal polish to let the shine remain intact for a few days.
 If it is glass, then do it while cleaning your mirrors.
 If it is granite, then wipe away with a clean towel.
 Do not use any acidic cleaner on granite.

 6. Before beginning to clean the tiles, I flush the toilet and pour two caps of Harpic and let it sit for at least 2 hours.
 Doing this at least one/two times a week helps and will be a lot less work.